tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 Interestingly, the number of dimensions you express visually does not always reflect the number of dimensions that comprise your list.
 In fact, it's advisable to avoid using anything beyond a three-dimensional list.
 To return to the spreadsheet analogy one last time: consider adding another column to your existing sheets instead of creating more spreadsheet files.

 Effective data visualisation requires the application of art and science to represent multidimensional information structures within two-dimensional visual displays.
 These displays could be sheets of paper or computer screens.
 Additionally, though, screens cater to *time*.
 As an example, charts and figures can animate while you view them.
-Using mouse, keyboard, touch, speech, gesture and other input, viewers can explore data in an *interactive* manner.
+Using mouse, keyboard, touch, speech, gesture and other input, viewers can explore data in an *interactive* fashion.
 For some inspiration, take a look at Fathom's [project showcase](https://fathom.info/projects/#visualization).
 Ben Fry, the principal of Fathom, is also one of Processing's co-developers.

 ## Lists of Lists